Aboudoc/Uniswap-v3/README.md

  <img src="images/maths23.png" alt="Test">
 </div>

-First, let's explain what we mean by "we are assuming there is enough liquidity to swap on the curve
+First, let's explain what we mean by "we are assuming there is enough liquidity to swap on the curve"

 <div>
  <img src="images/maths24.png" alt="Test">